 If a participant moves from the area, every effort should be made for the participant to be seen at another participating trial site.
 The participant will need to sign a new consent form, and until this has been done, responsibility for the participant lies with the original site.
 Once this has been done, the new site will take over responsibility for the participant; and will be given access to the participant data on OCTOPUS eDC system.
 However if the participant was recruited in Analysis Stage 1, an effort should be made for the MRI scans to be performed at the original site.
-If this is not possible, the Sponsor should be notified and the new site should perform the MRI.
+If this is not possible, the Sponsor should be notified and the new site should perform the MRI in accordance to the criteria stipulated in section 2.1.2.